pijll/18xx-unified-rules/games/18Chesapeake.md

 to the bank.

 A player may own up to 60% of the shares of a company.

-When the share value of the company is in the orange or brown zone on the market, a player may own up to 100% of the shares.

-When the share value of the company is in the brown zone on the market, a player may buy mutiple shares in one turn.

 A player may not buy a share of a company of which they have sold a share earlier this SDR.